 CyberGhost used to have a free plan for users, but that is in the past now.
 The cheapest CyberGhost plan currently costs £2.15/month - 12 months plan (a save 79%), but this would require a 3-year commitment.
-For all of its impressive features, we think this commitment is worth the price, but if that feels like a really long time for you, then you may want to consider the 6-month plan of £5.95/month or a monthly subscription plan of £10.29/month .
+For all of its impressive features, we think this commitment is worth the price, but if that feels like a really long time for you, then you may want to consider the 3-year subscriptions of $2.25/month saving 83% or a monthly subscription plan of £10.29/month .

 CyberGhost offers its users a 45-day money back guarantee if they are dissatisfied with the service – one of the longest we have seen.
 But this refund policy is only available to six-month subscriptions or longer.
 One-month subscriptions only have a 14-day money-back guarantee.

 CyberGhost has no hidden details about its refund policy.
 If you are not satisfied and want your money back, you will be refunded within 5-10 working days.
 All you need to do is contact the CyberGhost support via email or live chat, and request for a refund before the 45 days run out.
 The support agent may request that you fill in a short survey.